How The Haemophilia Society is funded

 As per clause 27 of the 2019 ABPI code, all pharmaceutical companies must declare their sponsorship of “patient organisations”, which is how The Haemophilia Society is classed under the code.
 It must be made clear which company is supporting each programme.
 The details of funding by individual project can be found on the individual company websites as per clause 27.7.
 This must be published once year, although some companies produce this information twice a year.

-Individual trustees of The Society may also receive funding from pharmaceutical companies, for example to attend an event or in the form of a research grant.
+Individual trustees of The Society may also receive funding from pharmaceutical companies, for example to attend an event or conference or in the form of a research grant.
 These payments are declared at the start of every board meeting.
 The Society may receive funding for staff to attend relevant conferences and events, both in the UK and beyond, where it can be shown that The Society and its members will derive demonstrable benefit from the knowledge gained.

 It should be pointed out that some of our work may be indirectly funded by pharmaceutical companies, particularly in connection with projects linked to the European Haemophilia Consortium and the World Federation of Hemophilia.